ajv-validator/ajv/docs/guide/typescript.md

 ## Type-safe error handling

-With [JSON Schema](../json-schema), the validation error type is an open union, but it can be cast to a tagged union (using validation keyword as tag) for easier error handling.
+With both [JSON Schema](../json-schema.md) and [JSON Type Definition](../json-type-definition.md), the validation error type is an open union, but it can be cast to tagged unions (using validation keyword as tag) for easier error handling.

-This is not useful with [JSON Type Definition](../json-type-definition), as it defines errors for schema forms, not for keywords.

 Continuing the example above: